TEMPTAG/readme-gen/README.md

 ## Usage

-**Once you have installed the project, you can run the command-line application in your terminal and generate your own README file!**
+**Once you have installed the project and dependencies, you can run the command-line application in your terminal and generate your own README file!**

 1. Navigate into to the `readme-gen` project directory: